Similarity search

 The most general approach to similarity search relies upon the mathematical notion of metric space, which allows the construction of efficient index structures in order to achieve scalability in the search domain.

-Similarity search evolved independently in a number different scientific and computing contexts, according to various needs.
+Similarity search evolved independently in a number of different scientific and computing contexts, according to various needs.
 In 2008 a few leading researchers in the field felt strongly that the subject should be a research topic in its own right, to allow focus on the general issues applicable across the many diverse domains of its use.
 This resulted in the formation of the SISAP foundation, whose main activity is a series of annual international conferences on the generic topic.

 Metric search

 Metric search is similarity search which takes place within metric spaces.
 While the semimetric properties are more or less necessary for any kind of search to be meaningful, the further property of triangle inequality is useful for engineering, rather than conceptual, purposes.

 A simple corollary of triangle inequality is that, if any two objects within the space are far apart, then no third object can be close to both.
 This observation allows data structures to be built, based on distances measured within the data collection, which allow subsets of the data to be excluded when a query is executed.
 As a simple example, a reference object can be chosen from the data set, and the remainder of the set divided into two parts based on distance to this object: those close to the reference object in set A, and those far from the object in set B. If, when the set is later queried, the distance from the query to the reference object is large, then none of the objects within set A can be very close to the query; if it is very small, then no object within set B can be close to the query.

 Once such situations are quantified and studied, many different metric indexing structures can be designed, variously suitable for different types of collections.
 The research domain of metric search can thus be characterised as the study of pre-processing algorithms over large and relatively static collections of data which, using the properties of metric spaces, allow efficient similarity search to be performed.